Don't Touch That Dial: Plot

 In a black-and-white 1960s setting, Wanda Maximoff and Vision hear strange noises outside their house.
 The next day, they prepare their magician act for a neighborhood talent show to help them fit in with the neighbors, before Vision attends the neighborhood watch meeting with the male neighbors.
-Maximoff sees a colorful toy helicopter outside the house, but is distracted by Agnes, who invites her to a women's gathering hosted by Dottie Jones, the snooty leader of the neighborhood.
+Wanda sees an in-color toy helicopter outside the house, but is distracted by Agnes, who invites her to a women's gathering hosted by Dottie Jones, the snooty leader of the neighborhood.
 There, Maximoff befriends Geraldine.

 The men in the neighborhood watch meeting welcome Vision, who accidentally swallows a piece of gum that is offered to him.
 Vision's synthezoid system is unable to digest the gum, and it causes him to become "intoxicated".
 Maximoff speaks with Dottie after the gathering, and a voice calls out to her through a radio asking her who is responsible for causing her situation.
 Once again, she is distracted as Dottie asks who she is before the radio breaks and Dottie's glass shatters.
 She bleeds in color but quickly ignores this event.

 When the "intoxicated" Vision arrives at the talent show, he inadvertently reveals his superpowers.
 Maximoff uses her own abilities to make Vision look like he is performing simple magic tricks.
 Their performance is well received and they are awarded Comedy Performance of the Year by Dottie.
 When they return home, Maximoff inexplicably becomes pregnant.
 As she and Vision are about to celebrate, they hear the noise outside again and walk out to find a beekeeper climbing out of the sewers.
 Disturbed by this, Maximoff "rewinds" the events on-screen to her pregnancy reveal and the world around them suddenly changes to a 1970s color-filled aesthetic.

 A commercial during the WandaVision program advertises Strücker watches with the Hydra logo on them.